 Anyways, this time she didn’t start with the typical screaming that her sister did something to her or took something.
-Bean yelled that she didn’t want to talk about it and stormed off to her room.
+She yelled that she didn’t want to talk about it and stormed off to her room.
 Since this doesn’t happen often, so I decided to take the opportunity to ask her sister what happened.

 After gathering the sister’s sides, I came to find out that they were playing a game in which they were singing a song.
 Her sister had messed up and wanted to restart.
 She explained to me that she doesn’t like starting mid-way through a song because she gets lost easy.
 Reasonable enough request, right?
 Well, this is where some of those misunderstandings came in.

-So for our son, if he is doing something and you call his name five plus times, he may not hear you at all.
-With Bean, she is also ADHD so it means she will continue rambling on with what she was talking about or doing and not hear you.
+So for our son, if he is doing something and you call his name five-plus times, he may not hear you at all.
+With our daughters, who also have ADHD, it means they will continue rambling on with what she was talking about or doing and not hear you.

 After they express their side, ask them what they think their sibling might say happened.
-This helps give them the opportunity to see it from the other side.
-Remind them, that sometimes they may have to repeat themselves several times before their sibling answers.
+This helps allow them to see it from the other side.
+Remind them that sometimes they may have to repeat themselves several times before their sibling answers.
 Though it may be frustrating, they cannot raise their voice or be mean to them because they didn’t hear them.
 Sometimes, they also may need to wait until their sibling has completed a sentence or what they are doing before trying again.

 Ask if they would like you to let them know what their sibling said first, or if they would like to tell their side.
 Most of the time, children want to know what the sibling said.
-Explain in a nice way that you think there was a misunderstanding because (fill in reason here) and you might not have heard them the first few times.
+Explain in a calm way that you think there was a misunderstanding because (fill in reason here), and you might not have heard them the first few times.

 If it is a misunderstanding due to hyper-focusing, chances are realizing it from the way you explain it will calm them down almost immediately.
 If not, answer their questions in positive ways.
 Then, ask if there are anyways they would like you to help them resolve the issue.